ldwit/ldwit/README.md

 ---

-Passionate, curious, and proactive IT professional with a strong foundation in IT support.
-Known for delivering excellent client service, leveraging documentation for efficient issue resolution, and translating technical jargon into clear, actionable information.
-Experienced in leadership, communication, and promoting secure computing environments.
+Passionate, curious, proactive IT professional with a comprehensive skill set in IT support.
+A proven track record in client support, proficient in utilizing existing documentation for issue resolution and complimentary customer service skills.
+Adept at conveying technical information, providing leadership, and contributing to a secure computing environment.

 ---